BergeSeen Trail 17: Bad Aussee - Bad Mitterndorf

 Additional information:

-Starting point: Bad Aussee - Information office at the Kurhausplatz
+Starting point: Bad Aussee - information office at Kurhausplatz

-Destination: Bad Mitterndorf - church square at the Hotel Post
+Destination: Bad Mitterndorf - church square near Hotel Post

 further information: